-The pancreas is an elongated organ located in the upper abdominal cavity, next to the duodenum and behind the stomach.
+The pancreas is an elongated organ in the upper abdominal cavity.
+It's located next to the duodenum (the first part of the small intestine) and behind the stomach.
 The organ acts as a gland and releases vital secretions.
 The pancreas is really two glands in one because it has two different functions that are performed in different tissues.
 One function is to produce digestive enzymes that break down food into a form that our bodies can use.
 The other is to produce hormones.

 Three major disorders related to the pancreas are pancreatitis (inflammation of the pancreas) and type 1 and type 2 diabetes.
 A variety of factors can cause pancreatitis.
 Type 1 diabetes is an autoimmune disorder.
 An unhealthy lifestyle is often a contributor to the development of type 2 diabetes, although not everyone with the disorder has a lifestyle problem.

 The pancreas contains cells that produce and secrete digestive enzymes.
 The enzymes travel to the duodenum through a tube called the pancreatic duct.
-The duodenum is the first part of the small intestine.
 Once in the intestine, the digestive enzymes break down food into tiny particles.
 These particles are then absorbed through the lining of the small intestine into the bloodstream and distributed around the body to the cells that need them.

 The pancreas produces many types of digestive enzymes, including proteases, which digest protein, pancreatic lipase, which digests fats, and pancreatic amylase, which digests starch.
 The enzymes are released from the pancreas as part of a liquid known as pancreatic juice, which contains sodium bicarbonate and water in addition to digestive enzymes.
 The sodium bicarbonate neutralizes the acidic material entering the duodenum from the stomach.